pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

   @key id: string;

   @visibility(Lifecycle.Create, Lifecycle.Update, Lifecycle.Read)
-  @throws([InvalidEmailError], [Lifecycle.Create, Lifecycle.Update])
+  @raises([InvalidEmailError], [Lifecycle.Create, Lifecycle.Update])
   email: string;
 }
 ```

-While this approach does allow for finer granularity in specifying the context in which an error applies, it also adds complexity to the `@throws` and `@handles` decorators — and complexity for the developer to reason about the context in which an error applies.
+While this approach does allow for finer granularity in specifying the context in which an error applies, it also adds complexity to the `@raises` and `@handles` decorators — and complexity for the developer to reason about the context in which an error applies.
 Applying context modifiers to the `@error` decorator abstracts the concerns of context away from any particular field or operation, so the developer does not always need to be considering it.
 It seems fairly intuitive for a developer to specify that an `InvalidParametersError` would only apply in input contexts, while a `PermissionDeniedError` would only apply in output contexts.

-If context modifiers are specified on the `@throws` and `@handles` decorators, it is likely that the developer forgets to add all of the relevant lifecycle modifiers in some cases.
+If context modifiers are specified on the `@raises` and `@handles` decorators, it is likely that the developer forgets to add all of the relevant lifecycle modifiers in some cases.
 This would result in operations insufficiently specifying errors, leading to clients receiving errors that they do not expect from the spec.

 By contrast, adding context modifiers to the `@error` decorator is more likely to add errors in more contexts than are needed; while not ideal, specifying extra errors in the spec that will never be returned is less problematic than omitting errors that will be.